You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 Final salary (scheme).
 A pension scheme where benefits are based on length of service and pensionable earnings in the years leading up to retirement.
 These schemes are established by employers and are often referred to as defined benefit schemes.

 Financial adviser.
-A financial adviser is an individual or company who is authorised by the Financial Services Authority to provide advice on financial products and services.
+A financial adviser is an individual or company who is authorised by the Financial Conduct Authority to provide advice on financial products and services.
 It's important to be aware that some financial advisers are restricted to giving advice on the products of specific providers, whilst others can advise on the products of all providers.

 Financially dependent.
 To rely (either fully or partially) on another person's finances.
 An unmarried partner must prove financial dependence before they receive a dependant's pension (if this has been chosen by the Annuitant).